 - not be diagnosis specific;

-- be usable in terms of format, administration, time, ease of scoring, client acceptability, and be able to be scored numerically;
+- be usable in terms of format, time, ease of scoring, client acceptability, and be able to be scored numerically;

 - incorporate measurement properties of reliability, responsiveness, and validity.